Imagine you were asked to speak at an event. How would you prepare?

 For example, suppose you're working through the "presenting" step.
 In that case, your reps might determine they need a specific type of content — such as customer testimonial videos — to share with your prospects to move them to "closing."

 When determining exit criteria for each step of the sales process, consider the following questions to ensure all of your reps have the same information.
 That way, they’ll provide all of your prospects with positive, professional, and on-brand information.

 - What information should reps know about your brand, what they're selling, and your sales process steps before getting in contact with a prospect?

 - What actions should your reps take throughout each step of the sales process?

 - What should your reps say throughout each step of the sales process?
 Make sure your reps are aware of the multiple ways a conversation could potentially go and that they know how to manage all of them.

 - What specific types of content should your reps show your prospects during different steps of the sales process?
-This is especially important in the "presenting" step, where your reps might need to provide your prospects with videos, blogs, testimonials, or case studies to move that prospect to close.
+This is especially important in the "presenting" stage, where your reps might need to provide your prospects with videos, blogs, testimonials, or case studies to move that prospect to close.

 5. Measure your sales process results.